Monash-Connected-Autonomous-Vehicle/JMSS-CoCurricular/Week 2.md

 On that tab, click "Circuits".
 Once you click "Circuits", you would see a new function called "Create New Circuit".
 Clcik on it and let the magic begin! <br>
 <img src="./images/2.png" alt="drawing" width="200"/><br>
 ## Creating your circuit
 First of all, it looks overwhelming isn't it?
+Have a look at your new space.
+You can see that on the right, you would be able to see all the basic components.